Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-05-embeded-styles.md

 ## Embedded

 The second way in which we can add CSS by using **embedded** styles on the page.
-This means we apply styles to the whole page but only this page.
-An exmaple might look like this.
+By having embedded styles, we apply a format to only this page.
+An example might look like this.

 ```html
 <html>